MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

 ---
 lab:
-  title: Multi-stage Reasoning with LangChain using Azure Databricks and Azure OpenAI
+  title: Multi-stage Reasoning with LangChain using Azure Databricks and Microsoft Foundry
   description: You'll gain hands-on experience building sophisticated AI applications with LangChain by creating vector indexes with embeddings, implementing retriever-based chains for question-answering systems, and combining multiple chains into a multi-stage reasoning system.
 You'll learn how to chain LangChain components together to handle complex text processing tasks, such as retrieving relevant context from documents and then transforming that output into different formats like social media posts.
   duration: 30 minutes
   level: 400